-Phantom Rhapsody (2010) premiered at Sainsburies Centre for Visual Arts, Norwich in a programme curated by Ben Cook (LUX), was screened at Edinburgh International Film Festival, at Ecole Nationale des Beaux-Arts Superieure in Paris, the Millennium, New York.
+In 2017 Phantom Rhapsody (16mm, bw, 20min, 2010) was staged in the gallery at the Royal Academy Summer Exhibition, in one of the first exhibitions to include invited moving image artists, curated by Eileen Cooper (also invited Isaac Julien).
+Phantom Rhapsody premiered at Sainsburies Centre for Visual Arts, Norwich in a programme curated by Ben Cook (LUX), was screened at Edinburgh International Film Festival, at Ecole Nationale des Beaux-Arts Superieure in Paris, the Millennium, New York.
 It was part of the DVD compilation published by LUX in 2011 and which launched at BFI Southbank and in the same year was screened as part of Maya Deren’s 50th anniversary, in a retrospective of my films.
 More recently in 2013, it was selected for ‘Assembly: A Survey of Recent Artists: Film and Video in Britain 2008-13 at Tate Britain.
 Distinctive in its stark use of black and white, the film draws connections between canonical painting, early cinema and theatrical side-show ‘magic’ acts.
 The film examines the appearance and disappearance of the phantom as it relates to the present/absent dynamic of visible lesbian sexuality in the canons of both cinema and art history.

-Blind Light (2007), which was screened at Tate Modern in 2010 in a programme curated by Maxa Zoller, brings the filmmaking process as performance and image into the fold of a fragmented spoken narrative.
+Blind Light (16mm, 20′, 2007), screened at The Lab, San Francisco in December 2017 as part of ‘LightField’.
+It was screened at Tate Modern in 2010 in a programme curated by Maxa Zoller.
+In the film the filmmaking process as performance and image is brought into the fold of a fragmented spoken narrative.
 Like Phantom Rhapsody and Fall in Frame, it was funded by the Arts Council of England and like many earlier works was also awarded funding from the Arts & Humanities Research Council.
 It premiered at Millennium Film, NY and was shown at the European Media Arts Festival Osnabruck, the Louise T Blouin Foundation in London, and Aurora Media Arts Festival in 2008 and at VideoForms Festival, France 2009.

 Pucill’s individual visual language emerged in the 1990s in the context of visual arts and experimental film and has been shown internationally in galleries and cinemas.
 You Be Mother, Pucill’s award winning film (Best Innovation, Atlanta, 1995; Best Experimental Film, Oberhausen, 1991) was exhibited in Moving Portrait at De La Warr Paviliion in 2011 and was exhibited in ‘A Century of Film and Video Artists’ (2004) at Tate Britain where her work has also enjoyed retrospective screening and in ‘A History of Artists Film and Video’ (2007) at BFI Southbank.